zagui440s/personalCP/6Django/Day7/Django-Auth/README.md

 ## Handling Super Users

 > Now that we've created an `AbstractUser` you'll notice you can't log into the Django Admin page to manage your database.
 This is because Django's default superuser is no longer active for this project.
-Now we will have to manually handle this by creating a seperate view that will specifically trigger the creation of admin users.
+Now we will have to manually handle this by creating a separate view that will specifically trigger the creation of admin users.
 > Let's create a view and url path to create a Master_Trainer

 ```python